Deregistration: Parties dedicate court victory to Gani Fawehinmi

 “It is his aluta infinity that gave us the will to stand.
 So today, the Inter-Party Advisory Council, IPAC, has declared that we will give him a posthumous award.”

-“So, if the Constitution says that the requirement entails that we must win a Ward Councillorship position and Chairmanship of Local Government Council, the 30 states will conduct their elections and after that, we can now judge parties that have not met the requirement.”
+“So, if the Constitution says that the requirement entail that we must win a Ward Councillorship position and Chairmanship of Local Government Council, the 30 states will conduct their elections and after that we can now judge parties that have not met the requirement.”